CurryEshay/nexa/README.md

 ---

 # Nexa
-**A minimalist, keyboard-centric TUI task manager for power users.**
+**An efficient terminal tool that tells you what to do next.**

+Nexa removes the friction of deciding where to start.
+Instead of scanning a to-do list, tasks are automatically ranked so you can immediately begin working.

 Nexa aims to solve the bloat of modern to-do software by providing a fast, tree-based architecture that lives entirely in your terminal.
 It focuses on automatic ranking, intuitive path-based command entry, and cross-platform persistence.

-Nexa removes the friction of deciding where to start.
-Instead of scanning a to-do list, tasks are automatically ranked so you can immediately begin working.

 Built for power users who prefer speed, keyboard control, and zero bloat.